 What’s he saying?

-Since laughing of this site, I’ve been receiving a lot of messages.
+Since the birth of this site, I’ve been receiving a lot of messages.
 Some readers have asked me about the differences in the type of communication with company managers, asking me if it is usual for the boss to be rather vague sometimes on important points.
 My answer is simple: “It’s pretty standard!
 “I even attended a training session in Guangzhou where the speaker had spent an hour on the subject: “communicating with your boss, knowing what he says and wants”.

 The implicit, 含蓄